infoatgodreams/GoDreams-Repository/Volume 1/Roll Ups/Child Safety/Child Safety.md

 -   Verdict after trial
 -   Sentence imposed

-# Concerned penalties:
+## CONCERNED PENALTIES:
 - For non registration of CCIs- up to 1 year imprisonment or minimum 1 lakh fine or both
 - Punishment for cruelty to a child- up to 3 year imprisonment or minimum 1 lakh fine or both (if proved that the circumstances are beyond the control  of biological parents to take care of them, then the penal position doesnt apply)
 - CCI caregiver convicted - 5 years rigorous imprisonment and fine upto 5 L or both
 - Corporal punishment: 10,000 fine for first offence, subsequent offences will land in imprisonment for 3 months or fine or both
 - Adoption: Adoption without regulations can lead to imprisonment for upto 3 years and a fine of a lakh or both

-## Media and Safety
+## RESPONSE TO MEDIA
 [^9]
-Highlight [page 10]: • CSA needs to ensure, to the best of its ability, that while highlighting child protection issues, the media does not disclose the identity and details such as name, address, photograph of the child, locality and school
+- Need to ensure, to the best of its ability, that while highlighting child protection issues, the media does not disclose the identity and details such as name, address, photograph of the child, locality and school.

-Highlight [page 10]: • CSA should ensure informed consent from the CCI before disclosing any story to the media

-Highlight [page 10]: • In case of representation of CSA cases in publications, it must be ensured that names are changed and photographs do not reveal identity

-Rainbow policies
-1. All calls from media referred to the project head first
+- All calls from media referred to the project head first
-2. Do not release the names of children or any identifying information to the media without prior clearance or clear consent from the guardian and the child
+- Do not release the names of children or any identifying information to the media without prior clearance or clear consent from the guardian and the child
-3. General images where the child is not identifiable does not require parental/guardian permission
+- General images where the child is not identifiable does not require parental/guardian permission
-4. If it's shot from an educational/co-curricular perspective, prior permission is not needed, as long as the video is instructional or for an extracurricular activity.
+- If it's shot from an educational/co-curricular perspective, prior permission is not needed, as long as the video is instructional or for an extracurricular activity.

-## Post Crisis Reflection
+## POST CRISIS REFLECTION
 Important questions to ask:
 1. Overall, did the emergency plan work?
 2. What worked well, why?